mcfung/ms-mock/packages/ms-mock-core/README.md

 The plugin author should determine if it is matched or not given the expected and actual value.

-All available matchers will be passed to all handlers for their own use.
+All available matchers will be passed to all handlers using `app.locals.matchers` for their own use.

 ## Handlers hook
 For each key defined, it can be used in `type` in `config`.